5 Tips for Matching Drywall Texture

 If you have little or no experience matching drywall texture take your time when it comes to this step.
 Apply texture to a small region and examine it carefully.
 As you do so, try to imagine what it will look like when the texture dries.
 Let it set for a few minutes, while not allowing it to dry out completely because textures can look different as they dry.
 If you think your texture is not matching perfectly, remove the texture you just applied, add a little water and try again.
 Only when you are convinced that you have the exact consistency needed, go ahead and texture the entire patch.

 If you are not sure how thin to make the drywall mud, just remember this key, you probably need to add more water.
 Most drywall tradesmen mix texture mud very thin, so the existing texture you are trying to match was probably applied with very thin drywall mud.
 Most people when matching existing drywall texture do not add enough water to the mud.
 If in doubt, add some more water and try again.
 If you take your time with this step you will not be disappointed.
 A little time spent working with the consistency of mud used will be worth it in the final result.

 Types of Drywall Patches

 The above are some tips to remember when matching drywall texture.
 When doing a drywall patch besides matching the texture, there are two other major steps.
 1) Installing drywall, and 2) coating your drywall patch.
-If you want some tips on different techniques to installing drywall when doing patches you can check out this article.
+Please read this article for tips on different techniques for patching drywall.